mono/CppSharp/docs/DevManual.md

 by the generator.

 This is done in Parser.cpp, we walk the AST provided by Clang and mirror it in a .NET-friendly way.
-Most of this code is pretty straigtforward if you are familiar how Clang represents C++ code in AST nodes.
+Most of this code is pretty straightforward if you are familiar how Clang represents C++ code in AST nodes.

 Recommended Clang documentation: [http://clang.llvm.org/docs/InternalsManual.html](http://clang.llvm.org/docs/InternalsManual.html "Clang Internals")